dogadogan/InfraredTags/README.md

    <sup>\*MIT and †Facebook Reality Labs</sup>

    The tutorial consists of three steps: (1) embedding the marker into the 3D model of an object, (2) 3D printing the object, (3) decoding the tag from the printed object.
+If you use InfraredTags as part of your research, please cite it as follows.

+   > <sup>Mustafa Doga Dogan, Ahmad Taka, Michael Lu, Yunyi Zhu, Akshat Kumar, Aakar Gupta, and Stefanie Mueller.
+2022.
+InfraredTags: Embedding Invisible AR Markers and Barcodes Using Low-Cost, Infrared-Based 3D Printing and Imaging Tools.
+In CHI Conference on Human Factors in Computing Systems (CHI '22).
+Association for Computing Machinery, New York, NY, USA, Article 269, 1–12. https://doi.org/10.1145/3491102.3501951 </sup>

 <p align="center">
   <img  height="290" src="readme_img/InfraredTags_Teaser.png">
 </p>
-Our method allows users to embed (a) QR codes and (b) ArUco markers to store information in objects or to track them.
-The hidden markers are decoded from infrared camera images (c) using a convolutional neural network based on U-Net.
+<sup>Our method allows users to embed (a) QR codes and (b) ArUco markers to store information in objects or to track them.
+The hidden markers are decoded from infrared camera images (c) using a convolutional neural network based on U-Net.</sup>

 ## #1 CAD: Adding the tag into the object
 ### Requirements